microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/approvalitem-post-responses.md

 ## Response

-If successful, this method returns a `201 Created` response code and an [approvalItemResponse](../resources/approvalitemresponse.md) object in the response body.
+If successful, this method returns a `202 Accepted` response code with the operation location in the header.

 ## Examples